QuantEcon/lecture-source-py/source/rst/samuelson.rst

 .. code-block:: python3

-    r = 1   # generates undamped, nonexplosive cycles
+    r = 1   # Generates undamped, nonexplosive cycles

-    period = 10   #  length of cycle in units of time ϕ = 2 * math.pi/period
+    period = 10   # Length of cycle in units of time ϕ = 2 * math.pi/period

     ## Apply the reverse-engineering function f

     ρ1, ρ2, a, b = f(r, ϕ)

-    a = a.real  # drop the imaginary part so that it is a valid input into y_nonstochastic b = b.real
+    # Drop the imaginary part so that it is a valid input into y_nonstochastic
+    a = a.real
+    b = b.real

     print(f"a, b = {a}, {b}")